john-mcn/kessel-sabacc/design.md

 A round ends after 3 turns by each player revealing their hand.
 If every player stands during a turn, the round ends prematurely and players reveal their hands.

 To win a round, a player must have the best hand at the end of 3 turns.
-- If multiple players have the same winning hand,
+- If multiple players have the same winning hand they are joint winners and each get back invested chips
 - If a revealed hand has a pair of **Sylop** cards (a *Pure Sabacc*), that is the best hand in the game
 - If no players have a **Sabacc** hand, *and* multiple players have an equal difference in their hand card ranks, then the lowest sum of ranks wins